Oracle Java Licensing and Audit FAQ Guide

 - Java SE 17: Subscribers get updates even after the free NFTC period.
 However, customers with subscriptions will only receive new JDK 17 buildsafter September 2024.

-- Java SE 21 (and future): While 21 is freely available now, a subscription also covers it.
-If a company prefers to be on contract for compliance, it can pay and get the same bits (and it will continue to get 21 updates after the free window closes).
+- Java SE 21 (and future versions): While Java SE 21 is now freely available, a subscription also covers it.
+If a company prefers to be on a contract for compliance, it can pay and receive the same benefits (and will continue to receive 21 updates after the free window closes).

-- Older Java (6,7): Oracle no longer publicly supports Java 6 or 7, but extended support might be available for an extra fee.
-Java SE Subscription mainly covers currently supported releases.
+- Older Java versions (6, 7): Oracle no longer publicly supports Java 6 or 7, but extended support may be available for an additional fee.
+The Java SE Subscription primarily covers currently supported releases.
 However, you can use a subscription to access the Java archive for old versions and use them under support if needed (with the understanding they’re outdated).

-In essence, one subscription lets you deploy any mix of Java versions needed in your environment.
+In essence, one subscription allows you to deploy any mix of Java versions required in your environment.
 It’s not version-specific.

-Many firms have legacy apps on Java 8 and newer services on Java 17 – one Java SE Subscription covers both, including all the updates for those versions.
+Many firms have legacy apps on Java 8 and newer services on Java 17.
+One Java SE Subscription covers both, including all updates for those versions.

 31. What happens if I don’t renew my Oracle Java subscription?